Krita requires Windows 7 or newer.Tablet Support: Wacom, Huion, Yiynova, Surface Pro.

 See the Krita AppImages for Cats for a quick tutorial on using AppImages.
 The appimage does not at this point support sound for animations.There is also an Appimage of G'Mic 2.2.1 which should work on any Linux distribution.
 Krita does not include the gmic-qt plugin, you need to download this separately.

 Linux distributions package the currently stable version of Krita when they release a new version.
 Some distributions provide backports repositories which offer the latest stable version of Krita.

 There is an overlay for Gentoo with the latest version of Krita, maintained by a volunteer in the Krita community: "layman -a bloody && emerge --sync && emerge krita"

 for Ubuntu and derivatives we maintain the Krita Lime PPA: https://launchpad.net/~kritalime/+archive/ubuntu/ppa

 Krita is also available as a flatpak from flathub.
 You need flatpak version 0.6 and can install Krita using flatpak remote-add --if-not-exists flathub; flatpak install flathub org.kde.krita. and run it using flatpak run org.kde.krita.
 The flatpak version of Krita is not maintained by the Krita team.

 Work is going on to bring the Krita snap package back.

 For Linux, we offer AppImages These should run on any newer Linux distribution.
-For Ubuntu 12.04 and CentOS 6.x you need the appimage that is built without support for OpenMP.
 Be sure to make the appimage executable before launch.